 To avoid eight hours of daily commuting, he rents a trailer in Oakland with his brother-in-law during the week and drives home to Fresno only for the weekends.
-"I have other friends who do the same thing," he added.

 When the industrial area between Market Street and the Bay Bridge shifted from warehouses to more upscale lofts and dot-coms in the late 1990s, construction employment on the San Francisco peninsula increased rapidly, spiking at

 48,100 workers in 2001.
 Now construction employment is creeping back toward those boom levels.
 It was only in 2006 that the city saw its first increase in construction employment since the 2002 dot-com bust, and numbers rose to

 South of Market, every view of the horizon features cranes, and the clang of metal on metal echoes throughout the day.
 Well-heeled residents have already moved in and are sending their nannies and babies out to stroll near the ubiquitous razor wire fences that mark construction zones and empty buildings awaiting demolition.